Fenrother: History

 The name "Fenrother" means 'Heap clearing'.
 Fenrother is a deserted medieval village but there are now only 2 farms in the area.
 Fenrother was formerly a township in Hebburn parish, in 1866 Fenrother became a separate civil parish, in 1894 Fenrother became part of Morpeth Rural Diatrict, on 1 April 1955 the parish was abolished and merged with Tritlington.
 In 1951 the parish had a population of 52.

 In 1974 Fenrother became part of Castle Morpeth non-metropolitan district.
 In 1995 it became part of "Tritlington and West Chevington" parish.
 In 2009 it became part of the unitary authority area of Northumberland when the 6 districts of Northumberland were merged into 1.

-In January 2013 a controversial plan to built 5 wind turbines at Fenrother was refused by Northumberland County Council after an action group was set up to oppose it, it submitted a 71,000-word document with more than 1600 letters.
+In January 2013 a controversial plan to build five wind turbines at Fenrother was refused by Northumberland County Council after an action group was set up to oppose it, it submitted a 71,000-word document with more than 1600 letters.